bartificer/programming-by-stealth/docs/pbs33.md

 4. Run all your tests (repeat this step and the one above until all new tests pass)
 5. From time-to-time, refactor your code if it starts to get needlessly complicated

 There are all sorts of advantages to TDD.
 Firstly, it forces you to stop and think before you write a single line of code.
-It makes you decide on what to do about edge cases as you write the tests, and, as your code base develops over time, the library of tests should prevent you from accidentally breaking things that worked before, i.e. to avoid regressions.
+It makes you decide on what to do about edge cases as you write the tests.
+As your code base develops over time, the library of tests should prevent you from accidentally breaking things that worked before, i.e. to avoid regressions.

 In order to make use of the TDD methodology, you need some kind of testing framework/API which allows you to define and run your tests in an orderly manner.
-You could write your own testing functions from scratch, but that would be re-inventing the wheel, and I’m not generally in favour of doing that – I think it’s much better to use an existing framework instead.
+You could write your own testing functions from scratch, but that would be reinventing the wheel, and I’m not generally in favour of doing that – I think it’s much better to use an existing framework instead.

 ## Introducing QUnit – a JS Unit Testing Framework

-TDD is a design philosophy or process, unit testing is an approach to running tests.
+TDD is a design philosophy or process, and unit testing is an approach to running tests.
 Unit Testing involves atomising your tests so that previous tests have no effect on future tests.
 Basically, you define a set of initial conditions, known as your _fixture_, and you run each test against a new clone of that fixture.
 A lot of the time, the fixture is actually totally empty BTW.

 [QUnit](https://qunitjs.com) is an open source framework for unit-testing JavaScript code that has been developed by the jQuery people, who use it for all the various jQuery projects like the core jQuery library and jQuery UI.
-QUnit can be run in two modes – on the command line through NodeJS, or, in the browser.
+QUnit can be run in two modes – on the command line through NodeJS, or in the browser.
 We’ll be using QUnit in the browser.

 When doing testing, you don’t want to include your tests in the same file as your code – you don’t want your tests included in your live running code.
 Instead, you want to add your tests to a separate file, or set of files, that sits next to your code in your development environment, and is never copied to your live website.